 “While homebuyers used to swoon over ample square footage, many have fallen out of love with the McMansion.
 “I think people realize when they buy a 3,300-square-foot house, they’re not getting what they thought they were,” Anderson says.
 “There’s more upkeep and a lot more involved with taking care of these huge houses.” – Amy Anderson (US News)

-Location has a huge impact on every home.
+The location has a huge impact on every home.

 Proximity to schools, hospitals, major commercial areas, and entertainment venues are important to home buyers.
-Homes that are located in or around places of convenience will be higher valued than a home that isn’t.
+Homes that are located in or around places of convenience will be higher value than a home that isn’t.

 The location’s statistics will play an important role in home valuation too.
 Favorable statistics for a neighborhood, such as crime rates and calculated earnings, influenced a home’s valuation.
 You will also need to consider the neighborhood itself; if surrounding homes are in good condition and the area is not overly developed or crowded this can increase your manufactured home’s value.